DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/2020-06-14-service-worker.md

   }
 ```

-The initializeData method calls a free dummy data API that we can use to get some 'posts' data and store in an array which we display in `app.component.html`:
+The initializeData method calls a free dummy data API that we can use to get some 'posts' data and store in an array and then display in `app.component.html`:

 ```html
 <div *ngFor="let post of posts">